afimpel/OSX-KVM/UNRAID.md

   - [Misc](#misc)
   - [Resources](#resources)

-## Motivation
-This guide solely uses the files generated from this repository to construct a VM for use in UNRAID.
-This means updates to and features of this repository should be compatible with creating VMs in UNRAID.
-This type of setup also aims to utilize UNRAID's advantages to address items in the [Contributing Back](https://github.com/afimpel/OSX-KVM#contributing-back) section of the main repository, including creating/re-using VM snapshots, build farms, VNC+SSH support, and capacity of delivering a bare-metal-like experience for development.
-Further customization in setting up Hackintosh on KVM is beyond the scope of this documentation, but feel free to provide relevant [supplemental resources](#resources).

 ## Pre-Requisites
 Follow the [Installation Preparation](https://github.com/afimpel/OSX-KVM#installation-preparation) guide and have your disk image `MyDisk.qcow2` and installation media `BaseSystem.dmg` ready.